 A total of 42 activists who participated in demonstrations this month against the civil war in northern Myanmar’s Kachin state have been charged with violating the country’s peaceful assembly law, a freedom of expression group said Tuesday.

-Some activists who protested on May 12 in the commercial capital Yangon and in other rallies in Myingyan in central Myanmar’s Mandalay region and in Pyay in Bago region have been accused of not obtaining official permission to hold public demonstrations, as required by the Peaceful Assembly and Procession Law, said a statement issued by the organization Voice, comprised mostly of young activists.
+Some activists who protested on May 12 in the commercial capital Yangon and in other rallies in Myingyan in central Myanmar’s Mandalay region and in Pyay in Bago region have been accused of not obtaining official permission to hold public demonstrations, as required by the Peaceful Assembly and Peaceful Procession Law, said a statement issued by the youth-activist organization Voice.